 Skoda compact workshops to take promise of better service to non-metro locations

-Skoda compact workshops to take promise of better service to non-metro locations1 min read .
-Updated: 13 Sep 2021, 12:56 PM IST
+Skoda compact workshops to take promise of better service to non-metro locations

 Skoda says its dealer branches in non-metro locations will start having compact workshops with a minimum of two bays for efficient and quick service requirement for customers.